Gaither Junior Fellows Program

 - Complete two NCA forms:

-- Confirm your intent to apply with NCA by no later than November 1, 2021.
+- Confirm your intent to apply with NCA by the Intent-to-Apply Deadline: November 1, 2023.

-- Submit your application by the Campus Deadline: December 1, 2021.
+- Submit your application to NCA by the Campus Deadline: December 1, 2023.

-- Endorsed candidates submit revised application by National Deadline in mid-January.
+- Endorsed candidates submit revised application to an NCA representative by National Deadline in mid-January.
+The NCA representative will submit your application on your behalf via Embark.

 - Information on this page is intended to supplement, not supplant, your own careful review of the official Gaither website.
 If you find any discrepancy between the two, the Gaither website takes precedence.